Botswana Tests De Beers Pact by Buying Stake in Gem Trader

 No value was given for purchase of the stake in HB Antwerp.

 In addition to higher prices, HB Antwerp says its methods allow the origins of individual diamonds to be traced.
-That could encourage consumers to pay a premium as Botswana is politically stable and its gems are extracted largely using mechanised methods.
+That could encourage consumers to pay a premium as Botswana is politically stable and its gems are extracted largely using mechanized methods.
 Diamonds in other parts of the world are often mined in dangerous conditions by small-scale miners and, in some cases, sales proceeds have been used to finance conflict.

 Vladimir Putin’s invasion of Ukraine could prove a boon for Botswanan diamonds as Russia is the country’s biggest rival, according to Masisi.

 “The industry is closely monitoring the impact of the conflict as the supply-demand dynamic adjusts and source-verification programs gain momentum,” the president said.

 The deal with Okavango will be similar to that with Lucara in respect to the state company being paid the polished price for diamonds.
 However, Lucara’s Karowe mine stands out for its production of some of the world’s biggest and most valuable gems.

 “Our mission is to elevate what the government gets today from the sale of rough diamonds to a completely different level,” HB Antwerp’s co-founder Rafael Papsimedov said.
 “The model is working and it’s the best model to create an alignment of interests and to avoid any conflict of interest.”